A Caribbean Mystery: Literary significance and reception

-Maurice Richardson in The Observer of 15 November 1964 began, "A most encouraging return to somewhere very near her best unputdownable form. ...
+Maurice Richardson in The Observer of 15 November 1964 wrote, "A most encouraging return to somewhere very near her best unputdownable form. ...
 Suspicion nicely distributed among guests, many of them raffish adulterers.
 Not very hard to guess, but quite suspenseful.
 Good varied characterisation including a particularly excellent octogenarian tycoon."
 Towards the end of the year, Richardson again commented on the book in a special Books of the Year: A Personal Choice column when he said, "Agatha Christie makes one of those gratifying veteran's comebacks."

-On the other hand, the Daily Mirror of 21 November 1964 wrote, "Not quite at the top of her form.
+The Daily Mirror of 21 November 1964 was less enthusiastic": "Not quite at the top of her form.
 A Miss Marples (sic) story which addicts won't find as unsolvable as usual."

-However, after offering lukewarm reviews of her two previous novels, Francis Iles (Anthony Berkeley Cox) reported that the writer was back on form in his review in The Guardians issue of 11 December 1964:"Mrs Agatha Christie has done it again.
+After lukewarm reviews of her two previous novels, Francis Iles (Anthony Berkeley Cox) reported that the writer was back on form in his review in The Guardians issue of 11 December 1964:"Mrs Agatha Christie has done it again.
 In A Caribbean Mystery she tells the reader explicitly what is going to happen; and yet when it does, nine out of ten will be taken completely by surprise – as I was.
 How does she do it?
 For the rest, it is Miss Marple this time who is in charge of the story; and all one can guess is that the setting is a Caribbean island."

-In a 1990 appreciation of the author, biographer Robert Barnard said the novel was written:"in the tradition of all those package-tour mysteries written by indigent crime writers who have to capitalize on their meagre holidays.
+In a 1990 appreciation of the author, biographer Robert Barnard said the novel had been written:"in the tradition of all those package-tour mysteries written by indigent crime writers who have to capitalize on their meagre holidays.
 Nothing much of interest, but useful for illustrating the 'fluffification' of Miss Marple.
 Reuses a ploy from Appointment with Death."

 Dedication

 The novel is dedicated to John Cruikshank Rose, "with happy memories of my visit to the West Indies".
-Christie and her husband Max Mallowan became friends with John Rose in 1928 at the archaeological site at Ur.
-He was the architectural draftsman and when Max was in charge of the dig in Greater Syria at Tell Arpachiyah, Iraq in 1932, he hired Rose to be his draftsman.
-Rose was Scottish, and as Christie described him, "a beautiful draughtsman, with a quiet way of talking, and a gentle humour that I found irresistible."
+Christie and her husband Max Mallowan had become friends with John Rose in 1928 at an archaeological site at Ur.
+He was an architectural draftsman, and in 1932 was hired by Mallowan when he was in charge of the dig in Greater Syria at Tell Arpachiyah, Iraq.
+Rose was Scottish and, as Christie described him, was "a beautiful draughtsman, with a quiet way of talking, and a gentle humour that I found irresistible."